Skip to content

 Implementing a Custom Datasource

-Any class with a search method matching the protocol qualifies:
+Any class with a search method and get_available_types method matching the protocol qualifies:

 python